mastodon-sc/python-mastodon-importer/README.md

 # Mastodon Reader for Python
-only GraphReader is implemented, yet
+no tags/features import is implemented, yet

 ported from: https://github.com/mastodon-sc/matlab-mastodon-importer